-Welcome to Budapest, Budapest, as the capital of Hungary, offers a lot of unique experiences.
-The city in a beautiful natural environment with a rich architectural and historical heritage, offering a combination of culture, delicious cuisine and thermal baths …We prepared for you the list of top things to do in our amazing city.
+Welcome to Budapest!
+The capital of Hungary offers a lot of unique experiences.
+The city in a beautiful natural environment with a rich architectural and historical heritage, offering a combination of culture, delicious cuisine and thermal baths.
+We prepared for you the list of top things to do in our amazing city.

 1. Fisherman Bastion and the Area of the Buda Castle

-4. Saint Stephen Basilica
+4. Saint Stephen’s Basilica

 6. Budapest’s thermal baths

-7. Budapest zoo and botanical garden
+7. Budapest Zoo and Botanical Garden

-8. Tropicarium and oceanarium
+8. Tropicarium and Oceanarium

-9. A38 Disco Boat
+9. A38 Boat

 10. Ecseri Flea Market